 Volunteering Solutions is relentlessly focusing on the well-being of the volunteers as well as the host communities across the globe.

-We are making plans to open our programs gradually in the coming months on a case to case basis depening on the latest travel advisories in each country and the local government restrictions in place.
+We are putting in our best efforts to support the host communities and plan to reopen our programs gradually in the coming months , depending on the latest travel advisories in each country and the local government restrictions in place.

-How can I change my travel dates and still go for volunteering abroad in 2020 or 2021?
+How can I change my travel dates and still go volunteering abroad in 2021-2022 (or maybe later)?

-We know that your wanderlustful soul is keeping you on your toes - but we’d request you to take this as an opportunity to slow down, reflect and start making plans for the future.
-In the meanwhile, we’re offering greater flexibility for changes to travel dates and destinations during this period of uncertainty.
-You can reschedule your volunteering trip during the latter half of 2020 or anytime in 2021 and we'll be glad to offer you the dates of your choice.
+We know that your wanderlustful soul is keeping you on your toes - and we’re offering greater flexibility for changes to travel dates and destinations during this period of uncertainty when the world is still coping up from the pandemic woes.
+You can reschedule your volunteering trip abroad anytime in 2021 (or later) and we'll be glad to offer you the dates of your choice.

 In case you don’t know when you will be able to travel, we shall be happy to hold your registration and any program fee you’ve paid as a credit on your ‘My Account’ until you decide when & where you'd want to travel to.